 Basic German language.
 Continuation of GERM131.

 By the time you finish GERM 132, the second of our communicative German language papers, your journey into one of the world's most important languages and cultures will have reached an important milestone.
 You will have mastered a basic vocabulary of around 2000 words, good for around 80% comprehension of everyday situations in a foreign language.
-Our teaching methods emphasise student participation in language situations modeled on real-life, with the lecturer providing expert guidance on questions of grammar and linguistic structure.
+Our teaching methods emphasise student participation in language situations modelled on real life, with the lecturer providing expert guidance on questions of grammar and linguistic structure.

 |Paper title||Introductory German 2|

 |Teaching period||Second Semester|

 - GERM 105 or GERM 131 or GERM 101.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
 Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - GERM 102 or GERM 230 or any other more advanced German language paper